Baseball's back: MLB sets 60-game sked, opens July 23 or 24 - WHIZ News

 “There’s a lot more pressure because in a 60-game schedule, I think that you have 25% more teams that can compete, that had no idea they were going to compete for 162 games,” said Hall of Fame pitcher John Smoltz, now a broadcaster.

 The trade deadline will be Aug.
 31 and the deadline to be in an organization for postseason eligibility is Sept.
-15. Teams can resume making trades Friday, when rosters will no longer be frozen.
+15. Teams can resume making trades at noon EDT on Friday, when rosters will no longer be frozen.

 Active rosters will be 30 players during the first two weeks of the season, 28 during the second two weeks and 26 after that.
 They will not expand to 28 on Sept.
 1, as originally intended this year.

-With no minor leagues, teams would be allowed to retain 60 players each, including a taxi squad.
-Up to three players from the taxi squad can travel with a team to a game, and one of the three must be a catcher.
+With no minor leagues, teams will be allowed to retain 60 players each, including a taxi squad of up to three players, one of which must be a catcher.
+Taxi squad players get paid at minor league salary rates but receive a $108.50 daily allowance.

 MLB is keeping the planned innovation that pitchers must face three batters or finish a half inning — players refused to agree a year ago but also waived their right to block.